 London Smart City: Tackling Challenges With 20 Initiatives

 London has the ambitious goal to be the smartest city in the world by 2020.
 To achieve this, the mayor of London is encouraging participation from both the public and private sectors.
 The city is launching over 20 initiatives that will tackle urban challenges and change the face of London.
-Projects like Connected London bring 5G connectivity to all areas, while the mayor’s initiative will provide free wi-fi in public spaces.
+Projects like Connected London bring 5G connectivity to all areas, while the mayor’s smart city initiatives will provide free wi-fi in public spaces.

-What is London Smart City?
+What Is London Smart City?

 London has launched a set of initiatives called Smarter London Together.
 These initiatives aim to make London “the smartest city in the world”.
 The project promotes user-centered design, data sharing, connectivity, digital leadership and skills, and collaboration between public services and the private sector.

-London is the tech capital of Europe
+London is the Tech Capital of Europe

 The growing population of London, estimated to reach 10 million by 2030, is putting pressure on transport, energy, healthcare, and pollution management.
 To address this issue, the mayor of the office of London is turning to smart city solutions and is developing projects in collaboration with startups, academics, and residents.

 For example, the smart London board, established in 2013, creates policies to encourage innovative technology solutions to the challenges faced by the city.
 Intel, for instance, is contributing to technology research in London, through the Connected Cities Institute.
 This institute supports the research of user-centered technology solutions, such as London Living Labs.
-As part of the Living Labs project, scientists are performing air, water quality and ecology tests in Hyde Park.
+As part of the Living Labs project, scientists are performing air, water quality, and ecology tests in Hyde Park.
 This project uses a network of wireless sensors.

 Another initiative is the Transport for London platform, which helps people plan their journey using multi-modal smart mobility.
 Via this platform users can, for example, hire bikes or take a trip on the new cable car.
 They can also pay for their transportation more easily, via the website.
-Customers can top up their pass cards, called the Oyster card, using their debit or credit card.
+Customers can top up their passcards, called the Oyster card, using their debit or credit card.

-How is London Becoming A Smart City?
+How Is London Becoming a Smart City?

 The smart London plan is founded on five key aims:

-London’s service designs include features for hearing, visual and motor impaired individuals, creating a climate for digital inclusion.
+London’s service designs include features for hearing, visual and motor-impaired individuals, creating a climate for digital inclusion.
 The city wants all Londoners to have access to public services.
 New training programs will focus on teaching digital skills to unemployed and people over fifty.
 London is also launching platforms, such as the civic innovation challenge, to encourage the digital engagement of citizens and communities.

 London is increasing data-sharing through the London Office of Data Analytics program, making public data as open as possible.
-The city will address public service and urban challenges like air pollution, by implementing data collaboration projects between public, academic and tech sectors.
+The city will address public service and urban challenges like air pollution, by implementing data collaboration projects between public, academic, and tech sectors.
 For example, the city is collaborating with the Alan Turing Institute to improve air pollution analysis, using machine learning to synchronize existing and new data sources.

 Regarding digital security, the mayor has launched the London Digital Security Center, a joint initiative between the mayor of London, the Metropolitan police service and the city of London police.
 The police service will provide information security advice and protection to small and medium-sized businesses.